|

 Visit Culebra Island

-Culebra Island is located to the east of Vieques and is accessible by ferry or private boat.
+Culebra Island is located east of Vieques and is accessible by ferry or private boat.
 The island is known for its crystal-clear waters and excellent snorkeling opportunities.
-Visitors can explore the coral reefs and marine life at Flamenco Beach or Tamarindo Beach.

 Both Vieques and Culebra offer a unique and unforgettable experience for visitors.
 Whether you prefer to explore the island’s natural beauty or soak up the local culture, a day trip to either island is a must-do on any Puerto Rico itinerary.

-When packing for Puerto Rico, it’s essential to consider the climate and activities planned.
-Lightweight, breathable clothing is recommended for the tropical climate.
 Additionally, travelers should pack sunscreen, insect repellent, and comfortable walking shoes.
 It’s also recommended to bring a waterproof bag for beach and water activities.

 • Swim Suits